Relief, Clarity and Personal Growth

 The information you discuss with me is kept confidential (including whether you have contacted me) and will not be disclosed without your permission; however, there are some reasonable exceptions, such as the following.
 Psychologists must provide a brief report to your referring doctor if you are having services under a Mental Health Treatment Plan (MHTP).
 Also, psychologists must disclose some information related to safety if they are concerned about risk (specifically, if you or another person is at risk of harm).
 Psychologists are also bound by law to report suspected abuse or neglect or children and vulnerable adults.

-Your session time is set aside especially for you when you make each booking; however, it is understandable life can be unpredictable and occasionally you may need to reschedule or cancel your appointment.
 If you need to cancel or reschedule an appointment, please do so as early as possible, with more than 48 hours notice before your session.
-This timeframe allows for someone else to be booked in who might be waiting for much needed services (if you cancel under the requested timeframe it is unlikely that at short notice someone else can be scheduled in).
-In the event of a late cancellation or rescheduling (within 48 hours), or a missed appointment, a cancellation fee of $105 will be applied (and the above Medicare or private health insurance rebates cannot be claimed for this fee), unless there are extenuating circumstances.
-Thank you for your understanding.
+This timeframe allows for someone else to be booked in who might be waiting for much needed services (if you cancel under the requested timeframe, it is unlikely that at short notice someone else can be scheduled in).

 For crisis situations: